clartaq/md2d/README.md

 Janet version 1.20.1 was used to write a version of the program in that language.

-The Janet version cab be run by typing `janet -l ./md2d` at the command line.
+The Janet version can be run by typing `janet -l ./md2d` at the command line.

 ### Pascal